 Nearly all states have "side of the road" rules, which require bicyclists to ride on the far right side of the road or in a bike lane when they are moving slower than vehicle traffic.
 Bicyclists who strictly follow side-of-the-road rules are more predictable, but they may be at risk of getting:

-In this article, we'll look at several laws and traffic rules that, taken together, usually weigh heavily in a determination of liability for an accident between a bicycle and a motor vehicle.
+Fortunately, other laws combine with side-of-the-road rules to help protect bicycle riders from traffic accidents with vehicles.
+In this article, we'll look at several laws and traffic rules that, taken together, typically determine fault for an accident between a bicycle and a vehicle.

-For more tips on establishing liability after a bicycle vs. car accident -- and everything you need to know to handle your insurance claim or lawsuit -- get How to Win Your Personal Injury Claimby Joseph L. Matthews (Nolo).
+For more tips on establishing liability after a bicycle vs. car accident—and everything you need to know to handle your insurance claim or lawsuit—get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).